Hariniii005/valtospend/README.md

 ## Tech Stack
 Python, Streamlit, SQLite, scikit-learn, pandas, matplotlib, Claude AI.

+## Development Environment
+This project was developed and tested using VS Code with Python 3.9.
+The application is fully executable via: python -m streamlit run main.py

 ## Requirements
 - Python >= 3.9
 - All dependencies listed in `requirements.txt`